-'System reset' is indicated whenever 'operational out' and 'suppress out' are down concurrently, and the I/O device is in the on-line mode.
-This condition causes 'operational in' to fall, and all control units and their attached I 'O devices, along with their status, to be reset.
-The control units will be in a busy state for the duration of their reset procedure.
+'System reset' is indicated whenever 'operational out' and 'suppress out' are down concurrently, and the I/O device is in the online mode.
+This condition causes 'operational in' to fall, and all control units and their attached I/O devices, along with their status, to be reset.
+The control units are in a busy state for the duration of their reset procedure.
 'System reset' prepares an I/O device for an initial-program-loading sequence.

-'System reset' is performed when the system reset key is pressed, when the power for the system is turned on, when the channel is off-line to the I 'o interface, and as a part of the initial-program-loading procedure.
-The ready or not-ready state of the control unit is not changed by a system reset.
+'System reset' is performed when the system reset key is pressed, when the power for the system is turned on, when the channel is offline to the I/O interface, and as a part of the initial-program-loading procedure.